Shahed-02/Student-Database-Project-Excel-Tableau/README.md

 ---

 ## 😅 Reflections
 This project enhanced my ability to work with real-world data and create engaging visual narratives.
-Using **Excel** for meticulous preparation and **Tableau** and **Power BI** for dynamic storytelling, I developed dashboards that simplify complex datasets into actionable insights. 🚀
+Using **Excel** for meticulous preparation and **Tableau** and **Power BI** for dynamic storytelling, I developed dashboards that simplify complex datasets into actionable insights.
+Pivot tables use the whole dataset not just the filtered out versions so its important for next time! 🚀

 ---